Skip to main content

 Visit IPMI/Redfish Autodiscovery for details.

-Midrange / Mainframe discovery (IBM AS/400 and z/OS)
+Midrange / Mainframe Discovery (IBM AS/400 and z/OS)

 Device42 supports agent-less mainframe and mid-range discovery of both the IBM i / AS400 mid-range platform and the IBM z/OS mainframe platform.

-Network / SNMP Autodiscovery
+Network / SNMP Discovery

 Run an SNMP discovery job from the Device42 web UI main menu under Discovery > SNMP.